Yancoal Australia (YAL) H2 2025 earnings summary

 H2 2025 earnings summary

-Achieved record ROM coal production of 67 million tons and attributable salable coal production of 38.6 million tons, at the upper end of guidance for 2025.
+Achieved record ROM coal production of 67 million tons and attributable salable coal production of 38.6 million tons, both at the upper end of guidance.

-Revenue reached nearly AUD 6 billion, operating EBITDA was over AUD 1.4 billion (24% margin), and profit after tax was AUD 440 million.
+Revenue reached nearly AUD 6 billion, with operating EBITDA of over AUD 1.4 billion at a 24% margin, and profit after tax of AUD 440 million.

-Cash operating costs reduced to AUD 92/ton, the lowest in four years, with a realized price of AUD 146/ton and an implied cash margin of AUD 39/ton.
+Cash operating costs reduced to AUD 92/ton, the lowest in four years, despite inflation and weather challenges.

-Ended 2025 with AUD 2.1 billion in cash and no external debt.
+Maintained a strong balance sheet with AUD 2.1 billion in cash and no external debt at year-end.

 Financial highlights